VictorMerino/spotify-search-nuxt/README.md

 ---
 ### Technologies used:
 - Vue 3 as the main frontend framework (with Typescript)
-- Nuxt 3 as the meta framework
+- Nuxt 3 Beta as the meta framework
 - Vite (with Nuxi) for build and development server
 - Pinia for state management
 - SCSS
 - Tailwind CSS
 - Nitro Server Engine (from Nuxt) for API endpoint that retrieve app token.
 Improvement: check if token still valid and avoid retrieving it again.
 Maybe make all calls from Nitro instead of directly from front?
 Does it make any sense?
 - Prettier + ESLint custom config

+### Next steps:
+- Unit Tests with Vitest
+- E2E Tests with Cypress
+- Result page: don't know if will need to filter in total results, or maybe a posibility to search for an item based on its id (hopefully last option)
+- Song Player: WebAudioAPI?
+SpotifyAPI?
+Maybe both?
+- Separate .env and .local.env
+- Check if token is already provided
+- All http calls from backend?
+Not actually sure
+- More detailed types and interfaces
+- Different

 ---
 ---